 I receive compensation for content and many links on this blog.
 American Express, Citibank, Chase, Capital One and other banks are advertising partners of this site.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

-- A $595 annual fee card like The Business Platinum® Card from American Express ((See rates and fees) is a real decision.
+- A $595 annual fee card (See rates and fees) is a real decision.

 - Of course with a big upfront initial bonus offer the first year makes getting the card an easy choice.